jaaamesey/run-with-worker/README.md

 ).then((r) => alert(r.reduce((acc, c) => acc + c, 0))); // 40
 ```

-Since `Worker`s can have up to a millisecond of spin up time, you'd probably only want to use this for functions that are more computationally intensive.
+Since `Worker`s introduce a few ms of overhead, you'd probably only want to use this for functions that are more computationally intensive.

 This library should work in both bundled and non-bundled JS environments.
-It should also be *reasonably* TypeScript friendly.
+It should also be reasonably TypeScript friendly.

 ## Limitations